Xbox Gaming System

 Xbox Voice Reporting

-So, if your kid is ever online and experiences someone saying hurtful or disturbing things, it’s important that they (and you) know how to report them.
+So, if your kid is ever online and experiences someone saying hurtful or disturbing things, they (and you) must know how to report them.
 Xbox’s article here explains the process.

-We hope this guide was helpful and that you are able to keep your home protected while letting your gamer kid enjoy their Xbox in peace.
+We hope this guide was helpful and that you can keep your home protected while letting your gamer kid enjoy their Xbox in peace.